nasa/HyperCP/README.md

 The following folders will be created automatically when you first run the program:

 - Config - Configuration and instrument files (by subdirectory - auto-created), SeaBASS header configuration files, Main view configuration file
-- Data - Optional location for input and/or output data.
-Data delivered with this original repository at the top level directory (e.g. Thuillier and satellite spectral response functions, banner image, Zhang glint correction database) will be moved here when Main.py is run the first time.
 - Logs - Most command line output messages generated during processing are captured for later reference in .log text files here
 - Plots - A variety of optional plotting routines are included which create name-appropriate sub-directories (i.e. 'L1C_Anoms', 'L1D', 'L1E', 'L2', 'L2_Spectral_Filter').
 As with the Data, this path for outputting plots is optional and will be overwritten by choosing an alternate Data/Plots parent directory (see below).
+- Data - This directory now comes unpacked in the distribution.
+By default, it contains only Pope & Fry/Smith & Baker water absorption properties, Thuillier and satellite spectral response functions, banner images for the GUI, and the Zhang glint correction database.
+This is also the optional fallback location for input and/or output radiometry data, though setting up separate locations for field data is highly recommended (see below).
+- Source - This new directory (which comes unpacked with the distribution) now holds the majority of the code.

 (Note: Data, Plots, and Logs directories are not tracked on git.)